British Figurative Sculptor

-My work is nearly always based on the human figure whether in an abstract from or in a realistic way.
-I have always wanted to work from the human form because of the feelings and emotions it conveys; there is usually a story behind every piece.
+My artwork is nearly always based on the human figure whether in an abstract form or in a realistic way.
+With my sculpture I have always wanted to work from the human form because of the feelings and emotions it conveys; there is usually a story behind every piece.

-My work has changed enormously over time and gone through many phases depending on what has been happening in my life and where the inspiration has come from.
-For example, during a marriage break up, my work changed from the calm, smooth and serene ‘Mother and Child’ and ‘Couple’ works I had been doing to pieces full of energy and angst which reflected my feelings at that time.
+My artwork has changed enormously over time and gone through many phases depending on what has been happening in my life and where the inspiration, to make sculpture, has come from.
+For example, during a difficult time in my life, my work changed from the calm, smooth and serene ‘Mother and Child’ and ‘Couple’ works I had previously been doing to pieces full of energy and angst which reflected my feelings at that time.
 There have been many other changes since.

-Ideas come from anywhere.
-They can come from a piece of flint or bone found while out walking or from a dream, mythology or something briefly half seen while travelling somewhere.
-The ‘Eve’ and ‘Torse’ series of figures began when I picked up a beautiful piece of flint that looked rather like a female torso.
+Ideas to create sculpture come from anywhere.
+Creative ideas can come from seeing a piece of flint or bone found while out walking, or even from a dream, some mythology or something briefly half seen while travelling somewhere.
+The ‘Eve’ and ‘Torso’ series of bronze figures began when I picked up a beautiful piece of flint that looked rather like a female torso.
 I began by making a very small figure hardly bigger than the original stone and then did the series of figures which got larger and larger.
-I made the original work in plaster as it is possible to create the smoothest of finishes.
+I made the original larger artwork in plaster as it is possible to create the smoothest of finishes.
 I enjoy people wanting to touch the finished work.

-I work in clay or plaster because it is fast and I like to get the ideas out quickly.
-I start with a metal supporting armature and use aluminium wire to produce the rough shape I am after and go from there usually adding clay or plaster as fast as I can.
-I rarely draw before working as I like to keep the spontaneity and get ideas as I work.
+I create the original pieces of sculpture in clay or plaster because it is fast and I like to get the ideas out quickly.
+I start with a metal supporting armature and use aluminium wire to produce the rough shape I am after and go from there, usually adding clay or plaster as fast as I can.
+I rarely draw my ideas before working as I like to keep the spontaneity and get ideas as I work.